matheusriale/matheusriale/README.md

 ##  Hi I am Matheus Ribeiro!

-I am an undergraduate Computer Science student at Federal University of Ceará I am also very passionate about technology and math.
+Bachelor's degree of science in Computer Science at Federal University of Ceará I am also very passionate about technology and math.
 Currently exploring the Data Science world.

 <div>
   <a href="https://github.com/matheusriale">